planttheidea/micro-memoize/README.md

 All values provided are the number of operations per second (ops/sec) calculated by the [Benchmark suite](https://benchmarkjs.com/).
 Note that `underscore`, `lodash`, and `ramda` do not support mulitple-parameter memoization (which is where `micro-memoize` really shines), so they are not included in those benchmarks.

-Each benchmark was performed using the default configuration of the library, with a fibonacci calculation based on the following parameters:
+Each benchmark was performed on NodeJS version `8.9.4` using the default configuration of the library, with a fibonacci calculation based on the following parameters:

 * Single primitive = `35`
 * Single object = `{number: 35}`